 ORDERS.CUSTOMER_ID;

-With the help of INNER JOIN, we counted the book’s name based on the customer id & names from tables i.e.; BOOKS, CUSTOMERS, and ORDERS.
+Using INNER JOIN, we counted the book names based on customer IDs and names from the BOOKS, CUSTOMERS, and ORDERS tables.

-In the GROUP BY clause, we grouped the records of the customer’s id and full name so that it can counts books ordered based on the customer‘s detail for the result set.
+In the GROUP BY clause, we grouped the records by customer ID and full name to count the books ordered based on the customer‘s details in the result set.

 Read: SQL Server Count Join Group By

-In this SQL Server subtopic section, we will see an example of SQL Server ROW_NUMBER function with the INNER JOIN on tables by the query.
+In this SQL Server subtopic section, we will see an example of the SQL Server ROW_NUMBER function with an INNER JOIN on tables in the query.

 EXAMPLE: